codechimp-org/ha-menu/README.md

 Once you have the group(s) added to HA, within HA Menu go to Preferences and within the Groups field enter the group entity ID's you want to be displayed (ha_menu in this example).
 If you have created multiple groups you can comma separate their entity ID's e.g. ha_menu,my_automations,living_room
 Close preferences to save these settings.

 Now when you click on HA Menu again the group's you have setup will be displayed.
-The groups are displayed in the order you entered them into preferences, entities within groups are displayed in the order they are added within the group (printer, lego_lights, desk_lamp, notifications, entry_alert in the example).
+The groups are displayed in the order you entered them into preferences, entities within groups are displayed in the order they are added within the group (printer, lego_lights, desk_lamp, notifications, entry_alert, who_cooks in the example).

 Example groups.yaml
 ```